Aitensa/Amazons/README.md

 Based on easyX.Exquisite interface.
 ## Function
 Support PVE pattern, Reset ,Save and Read file, Tips on illegal move as well as Quit directly.
+## Compiling Evironment
+Visual studio 2019
+## Tips
+The .exe in Debug provide the preview of the whole project。